SeanDS/dump-lotus/README.md

   - Pages are considered unique by a function of their title, page number, authors, categories and creation date.
 If two pages have these exact values, but different content, they will be considered the same and only one copy will be saved.

+## Inserting data into WordPress
+There is also a set of classes to interface with WordPress via `WP-CLI`.

+### Instructions
+1. Create WordPress users manually.
+  - This step is not automated as users may already exist, have different names or the users associated with Lotus Notes pages may not be part of the new site.
+  - The users are mapped to WordPress users using the `user_map` dict supplied later.

 ## Credits
 Sean Leavey